StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

 **Actions:**

-1. If required, use the other BO integration scenarios to connect the BO to the NRN network.
+1. If required, use the other BO integration scenarios to connect the BO to the CRN.

 .. admonition:: Note

     CSD boundaries are important but not as strict as NatProvTer boundaries.
 They can be moved, just with caution and may need to be reviewed later on.
 Segmentation is completely fine and doesn't count as a modification.

-Scenario: No Proper BO Connection
-"""""""""""""""""""""""""""""""""

-.. include:: /source/_static/meshblock_creation/validation_100_no_proper_bo_connection.rst

-**Actions:**

-1. Add a new BO which connects the problematic BO to the NRN network by following the route of the incorrect NGD road.
-2. Set attribute ``segment_type=3``.

-.. admonition:: Note

-    Some instances exist where the BO-NGD network is clearly incorrect and we do not want to integrate those required NGD roads.
-This integration scenario accommodates this issue.

 Scenario: CanVec Alignment
 """"""""""""""""""""""""""